roman-milk/roman-milk.github.io/rileys-bar.md

  "I yam what I yam and that's all that I yam."

- Then one Tuesday night after I'd been sitting at the bar for about an hour Karen put a fresh PBR in front of me and then said: Report_Story #2
+ Then one Tuesday night after I'd been sitting at the bar for about an hour Karen put a fresh PBR in front of me and then said: